-- You can select any of the column headings to sort the alarm-instance entries alphabetically by the values in that column. - This feature is useful for tasks such as ordering alarm instances by node. - You can select an alarm name (a hypertext link) to open an alarm-history window.
-For more information about alarm history, see the section Viewing an Alarm Instance's History on page 108.
+• You can select any of the column headings to sort the alarm-instance entries alphabetically by the values in that column.

+This feature is useful for tasks such as ordering alarm instances by node.

+• You can select an alarm name (a hypertext link) to open an alarm-history window.
+For more information about alarm history, see the section Viewing Alarm Instance History on page 106.